Download This Sample

 - Livingstone Falls is the most valuable site.

 - This is the first Inga Power Project that has been completed.

 Congo River Worksheets

-This is a fantastic bundle which includes everything you need to know about Congo River across 20 in-depth pages.
-These are ready-to-use Congo River worksheets that are perfect for teaching students about the Congo River which was also known as Zaire River during the Mobutu regime, and it is the second longest river in Africa next to the Nile River.
+This is a fantastic bundle that includes everything you need to know about the Congo River across 20 in-depth pages.
+These are ready-to-use Congo River worksheets that are perfect for teaching students about the Congo River which was also known as Zaire River during the Mobutu regime, and it is the second-longest river in Africa next to the Nile River.
 The Congo River is also the world’s deepest river ever recorded.

 Complete List Of Included Worksheets

 - Fact Check

 - Make A Map

 - Rivers of the World